Newcastle upon Tyne East and Wallsend: Abolition and restoration

 Under the Fifth Periodic Review of Westminster constituencies which reduced the number of seats in Tyne and Wear from 13 to 12, the constituency was abolished and the Boundary Commission for England revived the constituency of Newcastle upon Tyne East for the 2010 general election.
 The Wallsend area was transferred to the adjacent North Tyneside constituency.

-After more than a decade the constituency was re-established as a result of the 2023 Periodic Review of Westminster constituencies.
+After more than a decade the constituency was re-established as a result of the 2023 review of Westminster constituencies.
 The re-created constituency was formed from Newcastle upon Tyne East and North Tyneside (both abolished).